-Just as the expected, I Dream of Jeannie was an immediate hit.
+Just as expected, I Dream of Jeannie was an immediate hit.
 The series ran from 1965 to 1970.
 It received rave reviews and amassed a loyal fan following.
 For a while, it looked like this show could do no wrong until one episode made fans completely turn on the program.
-Keep reading to find out which episode was so bad that it actually led to the cancelation of the series.

 Barbara Eden Was Pregnant During The First Season Of The Show